Although the number of deaths of children under five has decreased dramatically, around 15,000 children under five still die each day.

 Disparities in child survival remain high between developed and developing countries.
-A child born in sub-Saharan Africa is 14 times more likely to pass away before his or her fifth birthday than one born in the U.S.1 Globally, the major causes of death in children under five include pneumonia, diarrheal diseases, preterm birth complications, birth asphyxia, and malaria.
-Many of these deaths could be prevented with affordable, low-technology interventions, including antibiotics, zinc treatment for diarrheal diseases, oral rehydration solution, and antimalarials.
+A child born in sub-Saharan Africa is 14 times more likely to die before age five than one born in a high income country.3 Globally, the major causes of death in children under five include pneumonia, birth asphyxia, diarrhea and malaria.
+Many of these deaths could be prevented with simple, affordable interventions.